LiviuCP/Matrix/README.md

 3) From the build directory of the Fractions repo, subdirectory FractionLib copy the whole content to Fractions/lib
 4) From the cloned Fractions repo, subdirectory FractionLib copy the .h files to Fractions/include
 5) In the .pro file of TypeDependentTests uncomment the FractionMatrixTests subproject
-6) Uncomment the DEFINES=FRACTION in FractionMatrixTests.pro, then build and run FractionMatrixTests
+6) Build and run FractionMatrixTests

 2. ESSENTIAL FUNCTIONALITY